NimishMishra/llvm-patches/README.md

 - `parser::Walk` can be used as an iterator over the AST nodes.
 One argument taken by `parser::Walk` is a certain template class which encapsulates functionality on what to do when certain nodes are encountered: see for `Pre` and `Post` examples in `NoBranchingEnforce` in `flang/lib/Semantics/check-directive-structure.h`

+- Things like `OpenMPLoopConstruct` which have a bunch of things like a begin directive, optional `DoConstruct` and an optional end directive are implemented as `std::tuple`.
+All parser nodes can be found in `/flang/include/Semantics/parse-tree.h`

+- Most of the classes in `/flang/include/Semantics/parse-tree.h` are created as boilerplate macros which makes a lot of sense: common code defined as macro expansion.
+Most classes simply wrap a structure: `std::tuple` or `std::variant` or popularly the `CharBlock` (dealt with in `/flang/include/Semantics/CharBlock.h`: which basically defines a single alphanumeric character mapped to a parser node to trace back source and other contextual information)

 ### OpenMP

 **What is OpenMP?**: OpenMP is an application programming interface that supports multi-platform shared-memory multiprocessing programming in C, C++, and Fortran, on many platforms, instruction-set architectures and operating systems, including Solaris, AIX, HP-UX, Linux, macOS, and Windows.